Agoric/documentation/main/ertp/api/issuer.md

 - `optAmount` `{Amount}` - Optional
 - Returns: `{Amount}`

-Burn all of the digital assets in the payment. `optAmount` is optional.
-If `optAmount` is present, the code will insist that the payment balance is equal to `optAmount`, to prevent sending the wrong payment and other confusion.
-If `payment` is a promise, the operation will proceed after the promise resolves.
+Burn all of the digital assets in the `payment`. `optAmount` is optional.
+If `optAmount` is present, the code insists the `payment` balance is equal to `optAmount`, to prevent sending the wrong `payment` and other confusion.
+If `payment` is a `promise`, the operation proceeds after the `promise` resolves.

 ```js
 const { issuer, mint, amountMath } = makeIssuerKit('bucks');